 The Board sets, on an annual basis, financial and non-financial performance hurdles for the CEO and senior executives and performance is assessed against these hurdles.
-In accordance with this process a performance assessment for senior executives commenced in August 2015 and will be completed in the coming months.
+In accordance with this process a performance assessment for senior executives was completed in August 2016 in respect of the 2015-16 financial year.
+A performance assessment in respect of the 2016-17 financial year will be completed in the coming months.